 Panel methods are right up our alley.
 Based on the Prandtl-Glauert equation, they are orders of magnitude faster than CFD or even Euler codes.

-PAN AIR was a subsonic/supersonic panel code produced in the 1980s by Boeing.
+PAN AIR is a subsonic/supersonic panel code produced in the 1980s by Boeing.
 It is still available and in use today.
 However, when working to predict sonic boom loudness for next-generation commercial aircraft, we found PAN AIR unable to handle the cases we were looking at.
 Some of the issues we encountered were:

 Hard limits on mesh sizes